It’s the End of a 50-Year Era at Southwest—the Airline’s Most Beloved Free Perk Has Been Discontinued

 Mario Matulich, president of Customer Management Practice, a firm that has helped brands such as United Airlines, Celebrity Cruises, and Alaska Airlines to build better customer-experience practices and retain consumer loyalty, echoed that sentiment.
 He said that the changes could cause consumers to lose trust in the brand and that the airline will have to actively create differentiators between its competitors to keep its core travelers.

 “Passengers want transparency,” Matulich said.
-“They need to know how this change benefits them in other ways, whether through lower base fares, improved flight reliability, or new perks for frequent flyers.
+“They need to know how this change benefits them in other ways, whether through lower base fares, improved flight reliability, or new perks for frequent fliers.
 Airlines that prioritize a simple and efficient customer journey will come out on top, even with new policy changes that initially frustrate consumers.
 Consumers want airlines to strike a balance between profitability and passenger value, and Southwest should be prepared to address customer frustration and potentially lose long-standing customers.”

-Southwest airplane flying in a slightly overcast sky
+Southwest airplane flying in overcast sky

 Southwest passengers are flying into a changing future.

-Vander Films/Unsplash
+Courtesy of Vander Films/Unsplash

 More changes at Southwest